Are All Germs Bad?

 There is a lesson from history that illustrates this point emphatically.
 During the early days of the westward expansion of the United States, when the cavalry was battling with the Native Americans (then called “Indians”), someone in charge figured out that the natives had no immunity to white men’s ailments.
 Where the soldiers could not beat them on the battleground, they forged false treaties, and gave them gifts.

 In other words, the army decided on mass slaughter by disease instead of risking loss of their troops in battles.
 It was a campaign of what we today would call biological warfare!
-Those diseases were not found among the native population—they had no immunity, and died in the hundreds and thousands.
+Those diseases were not found among the native population—they had no immunity, and died by the hundreds and thousands.

 A Little Education Can Be a Dangerous Thing